Housing Options Appraisal

 Recommendation for a future housing management delivery model

-We would like to thank all those who took the time to participate in the engagement activities undertaken as part of the review – including surveys, face-to-face meetings and online sessions.
+We would like to thank all those who took the time to participate in the engagement activities undertaken as part of the review – including surveys, face-to-face meetings and online sessions which were held throughout September and October.
 Your views and input have been invaluable to the process.

 information